-THE INNER SCAR, d.
+The Inner Scar, d.
 Philippe Garrel (1972)

-'The Inner Scar' is one hour long and comprises of around twenty five shots, most of which feature German actress and singer, Nico.
+The Inner Scar is just one hour long and comprises of around twenty five shots, most of which feature German actress and singer, Nico.
 The film is in a number of different languages, but has no subtitles, nor does it have credits.
-As you may surmise, it's so arty that it hurts your head to watch it, and your ears, as Nico's speaking voice is a terrible, sickening thing: simultaneously guttural and piercing.
+As you may surmise, it's so arty that it hurts your head to watch it, and your ears, as Nico's speaking voice is a terrible, sickening thing: simultaneously guttural and piercing (I say this as a major fan of her singing).

 The film is basically really irritating, but it stays watchable simply because the locations are astonishingly beautiful: a desert, some salt flats, a black beach, a waterfall, an ice floe, the edge of an active volcano and a stalactite and stalagmite festooned cave.
 The actors stiffly superimpose themselves onto these eerie but amazing landscapes, stomping around and pausing to strike statuesque poses - in Pierre Clementi's case whilst completely naked except for a bow and a quiver of arrows.